|Latymer All Saints Church of England Primary School and Nursery

 |How will school support my child?

 - The SENCO in liaison with class teachers, Year Group Leaders and the Assistant Heads for Teaching and Learning, coordinates the support and monitors the progress of every child on the Special Educational Needs (SEN) Register across the school; this is a confidential list of children that need support at all levels.

 - Class teachers plan lessons according to the specific needs of all groups of children in their class, and will ensure that learning tasks are adjusted in order to enable your child to access their learning as independently as possible.
 It is important that all SEND children can access ‘Quality First Teaching’, this is good lessons delivered in the class room by the teacher.

 - There may be a Teaching Assistant/Learning Support Assistant working with your child either individually or as part of a group during lessons in the classroom and sometimes or in an area outside the classroom.
 The class teacher will decide if this is the best way of working with your child.
-The regularity of these sessions will be explained to parents when the support starts and can be talked about at ‘Structured Conversations’.
+The regularity of these sessions will be explained to parents when the support starts and can be talked about during the ‘Structured Conversation’ meetings.

 How are the Governors involved and what are their responsibilities?

 - The Headteacher reports to the Governors every term, included in the report is information about the progress of children with special educational needs or disabilities; this report does not refer to individual children and confidentiality is maintained at all times.